Exploring End-to-End Encryption (E2EE) in WebRTC

 How does end-to-end encryption (E2EE) work?

-End-to-end encryption is a sophisticated method of communication that ensures the privacy and security of data exchanged between parties.
-To help developers understand E2EE's inner workings, let's break down the process step by step:
+End-to-end encryption is a method of communication that ensures the privacy and security of data exchanged between parties.
+Here's how it works, step by step:

 Key generation